awhicks/CS-3704-S23/_info/syllabus.md

 * PAs (Auto-Graded Programming assignments) (20 %) - jpa00 is an example of these programming assignments.
 None of these will be dropped; you are responsible for all of them.
 This may include individual assignments (such as jpa00), pair assignments, and/or team assignments.

-* Exams (Auto-Graded Programming assignments) (25 %) - If conditions permit, we will have two in-person written exams; a midterm and an final.
+* Exams (25 %) - If conditions permit, we will have two in-person written exams; a midterm and an final.
 There are two contingencies in case conditions change:
   - The instructor may substitute a "take-home" exam for either of the in-person exams.
   - If only one exam is offered, it will be worth 25% of your grade.
   - If is not possible to hold any exams, these points will be distributed instead among the other course components.